Ecwid/ecwid-api-docs/includes/_filters.md

 GET https://mdemo.ecwid.com/search?keyword=surfboard&inventory=instock&priceFrom=20
 ```

-You can use query parameters of URL in the storefront to filter products on a page.
+You can use query parameters of a URL in the storefront to filter products on a page.
 Filters in query parameters are available for search and category pages.

 <aside class="notice">
 You can also get selected filter facets using <a href="https://developers.ecwid.com/api-documentation/subscribe-to-events#ecwid-onpageload-ecwid-onpageloaded">Ecwid JS API</a> for "SEARCH" and "CATEGORY" page types.